 Find out what it's like to study at Leeds Conservatoire by coming along to one of our Open Days.

 No, you don’t have to take a tuition fee loan.

-As Student Loan repayments are only calculated according to your earnings, and are not dependant on how much you borrow, think carefully about your reasons for paying up front.
+As student loan repayments are only calculated according to your earnings and are not dependent on how much you borrow, think carefully about your reasons for paying up front.

+Find out what it's like to study at Leeds Conservatoire by coming along to one of our Open Days.